panx27/amr-reader/README.md

 - If you would like to modify the output format, you could modify amr-reader/src/output.py file.

 ## Example
+   Sentence:
-   First, what is the biggest puzzle between China and the US?<br>
+      First, what is the biggest puzzle between China and the US?
    AMR:<br>

       (p / puzzle-01
          :ARG0 (a / amr-unknown)